icecube/skymap_scanner/README.md

 ```

 #### 2. Launch Each Client
 The client jobs can submitted via HTCondor from sub-2.
 Running the script below should create a condor submit file requesting the number of workers specified.
-You'll need to give it the same `SKYSCAN_BROKER_ADDRESS` and `BROKER_AUTH` as the server, and the path to the startup json file created by the server.
+You'll need to give it the same `SKYSCAN_BROKER_ADDRESS` and `BROKER_AUTH` as the server, and the path to the client-startup json file created by the server.

 ##### Figure Your Args
 ###### Environment Variables